turingschool/backend-curriculum-site/module2/misc/blogger.md

 **Important!**

 The first line was just to demonstrate that you can run normal Ruby, just like `irb`, within your `console`.
-The second line referenced the `Article` model and called the `all` class method which returns an array of all articles in the database -- so far an empty array.
+The second line referenced the `Article` model and called the `all` class method which returns an ActiveRecord::Relation, which acts and looks just like an array, of all articles in the database -- so far an empty one.
 The third line created a new article object.
 You can see that this new object had attributes `id`, `title`, `body`, `created_at`, and `updated_at`.

 Type `exit` to quit the Rails console.